 안녕하세요. 토미입니다.

-Let’s have fun learning an awesome language, Korean!
+Let’s have fun learning an excellent language, Korean!

-Since all three expressions are similar to each other, I think it will be better to summarize them altogether today instead of teaching them one by one separately.
+Since all three expressions are similar to each other, it will be better to summarize them all together today instead of teaching them one by one separately.

-After learning today’s grammar, you will be able to say things like “I’m worried that it will rain tomorrow.”
+After learning today’s grammar, you can say, “I’m worried it will rain tomorrow.”

 That’s great!
-You are all very excellent learners, so I believe you’ll be able to make it all the way to pass TOPIK.
+You are all excellent learners, so I believe you’ll be able to pass TOPIK.

 And be the super master of Korean!